-If your time is limited, I understand (let me remind you of my two kids under three!).
+If your time is limited, I understand (let me remind you of my two kids under five!).
 There will be some days when doing anything other than surviving feels hard, but honestly, this is when you need glimpses of joy the most.

 A scent that reminds you of home, your favourite song on the radio, an ice-cold beverage in the sunshine or a long, deep breath under the stars—these are the things that ground you.

 They remind you that the world might be big and complicated, and while your fears and struggles are undoubtedly valid, there is an abundance of beauty too.
 This simple perspective has carried me through many difficult and challenging days.

 A beautiful resource that I highly recommend is A Book That Takes Its Time: An Unhurried Adventure in Creative Mindfulness by Irene Smit and Astrid van der Hulst.
 It’s part book, part journal and always a treat to read.
 I love it so much that I bought one for myself and one for a friend!